Flourless Mexican Hot Chocolate Cake

 Notes

-- If you have a double boiler, you may use that to melt the chocolate and butter.
+- Alternative methods of melting chocolate: If you have a double boiler, you may use that to melt the chocolate and butter.
 Microwaving is another option.
 Put the chocolate and butter in a microwave safe bowl.
 Heat at medium power for 15 seconds, stir well, and repeat process until chocolate is almost melted.
-Don’t overheat or boil.
+Don’t overheat or boil the chocolate.

-- Top this cake with ganache, if desired.
-To make ganache: Combine the 1 cup of chocolate chips and 1/2 cup heavy cream in a microwave-safe bowl, and heat until the cream is very hot, but not simmering.
+- To make ganache: Combine the 1 cup of chocolate chips and 1/2 cup heavy cream in a microwave-safe bowl, and heat until the cream is very hot, but not simmering.
 Remove from the microwave, and stir until the chocolate melts and the mixture is completely smooth.
 Spoon the ganache over the cooled cake, letting it run down the sides.

 - Adapted from Eating Well magazine, Jan/Feb 2020 Issue